Documenting, visualizing, and interacting with complex 21st Century Organizations requires serious work – but the rewards are amazing.

 If you are logging in to it, it is a System.
 In 21st century organizations, ICs often Interface with dozens of Systems.
 Generally, a system is any element – often digital these days, though not necessarily – in which an IC inputs data or work to have some function performed or info tracked.
 CRMs, the shared Excel spreadsheet, – all qualify as Systems.
 They often look like a fog-inducing bowl of alphabet soup to ICs, whose heads spin, trying to get a fix on which HRIS, ERP, CRM, IMS, LMS they login to.

-Objectives are the big-picture things we’re aiming for, at the strategic level, and tend to be more qualitative than quantitative.
+Objectives are the big-picture things we’re aiming for at the strategic level, and tend to be more qualitative than quantitative.
 (Note: when it comes to Objectives, the OCM ties into a strategy that Intel developed and Google extended called OKRs, or Objectives and Key Results.)
-In essence, all strategic thinking is a similar cascade model, and you can use Org Graph and the Objectives and Results nodes to capture and visualize this type of cascading thinking even if you don’t follow OKRs exactly.
+In essence, all strategic thinking is a similar cascade model, and you can use Org Graph and the Objectives and Results objects to capture and visualize this type of cascading thinking even if you don’t follow OKRs exactly.

 We are Accountable for thinking about Objectives, but Responsible for the actions that achieve Key Results.
 These Results are quantifiable and typically controllable, or measurable in the near term – could include hitting a particular sales volume, retaining a higher percentage of clients, boosting website visitors by a certain number each month, making a certain number of calls.
 In the OKR world, the basic measurement, the thing that has to be achieved, is the Key Result.